Affiliate links on Android Authority may earn us a commission. Learn more.

 Microsoft Authenticator: What it is, how it works, and how to use it!

 Microsoft Authenticator is a security app for two-factor authentication.
-It competes directly with Google Authenticator, Authy, LastPass Authenticator, and several others.
+It competes directly with Google Authenticator, Authy, LastPass Authenticator, and others.
 You may run into the app when updating your Microsoft account settings or enabling two-factor authentication there.
-Alternatively, you may just want to have a TFA available for your own security purposes.
-Regardless, let’s talk about Microsoft Authenticator and how it works.
-Hit the button at any time to download the app.
-You can also find the iOS version by clicking here.
-This entire guide works for both the iOS and Android versions of the app.
+Alternatively, you may want to have a TFA available for your own security purposes.
+You can download Microsoft Authenticator from the Google Play Store or Apple App Store.
+Let’s talk about Microsoft Authenticator and how it works.

 What is Microsoft Authenticator?

 Microsoft Authenticator is Microsoft’s two-factor authentication app.
-It originally launched in beta in June 2016.
+It initially launched in beta in June 2016.
 The app works like most others like it.
-You log into an account and the account asks for a code.
-This app generates those types of codes.
+You log into an account, and it asks for a code.
+Microsoft Authenticator generates those types of codes.
 It’s extremely useful for quick sign-ins, it works cross-platform, and it’s faster than email or text codes.

 You can also use the app for no-password sign-ins for your Microsoft account.
 The app also features multi-account support, and support for non-Microsoft websites and services.

 The app works like most other authentication apps.
 It generates a six or eight-digit code on a rotating basis of about 30 seconds.
 You log into your app or service like usual.
 The site eventually asks for the two-factor authentication code.
 Go into the Microsoft Authenticator app to receive those codes.